lokapal-xyz/education/content/howtodao/03-dao-governance/Voting-System/On-Chain-vs-Off-Chain.md

 weight: 46_000
 ---

 Voting is a core governance mechanism for DAOs, determining everything from protocol upgrades to treasury management.
 However, DAOs must choose between on-chain and off-chain voting, each with its own trade-offs in terms of security, transparency, cost, and scalability.
-Let's explore how these voting methods work, their advantages and disadvantages, and when to use each approach.

 ---